OECON - Master of Science (MSc) in Advanced Economics and Finance

 (2) The programme builds on the students’ solid quantitative competencies in economics, finance and statistics.
 Students learn to work independently with economic and/or financial problems and thus obtain qualifications to work as specialized analysts in particular in financial institutions but also in the business community in general wherever strong, quantitative financial and economic skills are needed.

 3. The Study Board has developed a competency profile, which describes the expected learning outcomes of this degree programme.
-It is available on CBS’ website, more specifically here.
+Please, see the appendix below.

 Content and structure